Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Multi-currency selling

-Shopify and WooCommerce are both better options than a lot of competing solutions for multi-currency selling — even the hugely popular Wix and Squarespace.
+Shopify and WooCommerce are both better options than a lot of competing solutions for multi-currency selling — even key rivals Wix and Squarespace.

-This is because it’s technically possible to get a Shopify or WooCommerce store to accept payments for products in your store visitor’s own currency, something that’s not the case with a lot of other online website builders.
+This is because it’s technically possible to get a Shopify or WooCommerce store to accept payments for products in your store visitor’s own currency.
+This is not the case with a lot of other online website builders.

 In WooCommerce, this is done — yet again! — by purchasing a plugin.
 There are quite a few of these that facilitate end-to-end purchases in a visitor’s own currency, but you’ll have to make sure that any plugin you use for this purpose is compatible with your WordPress theme (not all will be).